zama-ai/fhevmjs/docs/sdk/getting_started.md

 ```javascript
 import { initFhevm, createInstance } from "fhevmjs/web";
 ```

-Note: you need to handle WASM in your bundler.

 If you have an issue with bundling the library (for example with SSR framework), you can use the prebundled version available in `fhevmjs/bundle`